 - Keep a sense of humor about the unexpected challenges that may arise during the course of your conversations.
 Be patient and persistent.

-In this iQuestions video from Focus on the Family, Greg Smalley shares thoughts on how you can learn to more deeply share your thoughts and feelings with your spouse.
+Communicating Through Your Differences: Greg Smalley shares thoughts on how you can learn to more deeply share your thoughts and feelings with your spouse.

 Learning to Communicate